 Similar to Tamiflu, generic oseltamivir comes in a capsule in 30 mg, 45 mg, and 75 mg strengths.

 The most popular prescription for oseltamivir of one dose pack of 75 mg capsules costs about $135 out of pocket and without insurance.
 Compare that to about $175 for the same prescription of brand-name Tamiflu.
 With a GoodRx discount, one pack of 75 mg oseltavimir costs about $50.

 Are all forms of Tamiflu now available as generic oseltamivir?

-No. Brand name Tamiflu is also available as an oral suspension, which does not have a generic alternative yet.
+No. Brand-name Tamiflu is also available as an oral suspension, which does not have a generic alternative yet.

-What are the side effects of Tamiflu?
+What are common side effects of Tamiflu?

 What if I still want to take brand-name Tamiflu?

 If you would like to take brand-name Tamiflu, ask your doctor to handwrite “BRAND MEDICALLY NECESSARY” on your prescription.
 This means the pharmacy is not permitted to substitute with generic oseltamivir.